ErHaWeb/klaro_consent_manager/Documentation/Features/Index.rst

     **Example**

     Activating the "Must consent" setting `[mustConsent]`, for example, means that "Notice As Modal" `[noticeAsModal]` is no longer displayed as an option in the backend interface.
-The reason for this is that Klaro inevitably uses a modal in such a case → A dependency that is not normally clear in `config.js`.
+Klaro uses a modal in this case, so the settings are mutually exclusive.

 Neutral color scheme
 ====================